 While we inform our clients that they can continue to live their lives, we also warn them that they should not be engaging in activities that either they say they cannot perform OR that their doctors have told them not to perform because of their injuries.
 If they do so, they will inevitably see those actions playing on the video screen for the judge to see.

-If you or someone you know has been injured while at work, please contact The Law Offices of Carolina K. Tumminelli PLLC at 978-256-9655 or 603-881-5300.
+If you or someone you know has been injured while at work, contact the experienced attorneys at The Law Offices of Carolina K. Tumminelli, PLLC at 978-256-9655.